LazyVim/lazyvim.github.io/docs/configuration/lazy.nvim.md

 # lazy.nvim

-The [starter](https://github.com/LazyVim/starter) includes a pre-configure [lazy.nvim](https://github.com/folke/lazy.nvim)
+The [starter](https://github.com/LazyVim/starter) includes a pre-configured [lazy.nvim](https://github.com/folke/lazy.nvim)
 setup that installs the **LazyVim** plugin and imports its plugins.

 :::tip
 The version for **lazy.nvim** and **LazyVim** will default to the latest stable release.

-If you'd rather use the latest development version, add the below to your specs:
+If you'd rather use the latest development version, add the code below to your specs:

 ```lua title="lua/plugins/core.lua"